How Strong Is Paracord Really?

 What Does Minimum Strength Mean with Paracord?

-The minimum strength rating is the minimum amount of static force the cord can hold without breaking.
+The minimum strength rating is the minimum static force the cord can hold without breaking.
 For safety, cord manufacturers add a margin of error (usually around 20%) when calculating minimum strength.
-This means that type III paracord could hold more than 550 lbs of static weight and still not break.
+This means that type III paracord could hold more than 550 lbs of static weight and not break.

 **Paracord strength is often given in pounds (lbs) or kilograms.
 However, it’s more accurate to list strength in kilonewtons (kN).